Skip to main content

 It is possible to convert from 24 fps to 29.97fps, the required frame rate for broadcast.
 Please refer to this document for information about how to complete this export in Adobe Premiere.

-FCC is the Federal Communications Commission.
-The Federal Communications Commission regulates interstate and international communications by radio, television, wire, satellite and cable in all 50 states, the District of Columbia and U.S. territories.
-An independent U.S. government agency overseen by Congress, the commission is the United States' primary authority for communications law, regulation and technological innovation.
-At WMHT, we must comply with FCC rules for broadcasting so as to not be fined for violation.
-This means sometimes we may have to censor words or images in films that could be seen as obscene, indecent or profane.
-Please refer to this webpage for information on the law on obscene, indecent, and profane broadcasts.
+The FCC is the Federal Communications Commission, the United States' primary authority for communications law and regulation.
+At WMHT, we must comply with FCC rules so as to not be fined for violation — this means we may need to censor words or images seen as obscene, indecent, or profane.
+Learn more about the law on obscene, indecent, and profane broadcasts.